majidakbari/awesome-app/readme.md

 or the subjects they're interested in.
 So we're about to build an app to suggest users the posts and topics that could be interesting to them.
 Whenever a post gets created, this application will capture the corresponding webhook and remembers that the author likes this topic.
 We store this data in a local database.
 For now, we distinguish topics based on the tags attached to posts, but in future it would be awesome to do some analysis on post texts to extract some keywords and tags out of them.
-The other users who put a reply on the posts will be considered as eager to see similar posts as well.
-So by capturing the `reply.add` webhook we append this data to our local db as well.
+The other users who put a reply on the posts or react to these contents will be considered interested and eager to see similar posts as well.
+So by capturing `reply.added` and `reaction.added` webhooks, we query graphql endpoint and will find the corresponding post tags; Then we append this data to our local db.
 After a while, when the application learns about people interest, it will be able to notify users about the new posts that might be interesting to them (sth like Twitter recommendation system).
 So in a nutshell the purpose is to increase user engagement factor.